 OUR MILLINERY STORY

 Saraden Designs, Millinery Atelier began in 2016 by Irish Milliner Sarah O’Rourke.
-Sarah is an Award Winning Milliner who’s aim is to bring Millinery back to the fore front of Fashion.
+Sarah is a Multi Award Winning Milliner who’s aim is to bring Millinery back to the fore front of Fashion.

-We are a slow fashion brand who embrace sustainable production processes and emphasise the art of how our pieces are made and celebrate the skills involved.
+We are a slow fashion brand who embrace sustainable production processes, emphasise the art of how our pieces are made and celebrate the skills involved.

 Our pieces are not mass produced, they are all handmade in house by owner Sarah, she also hand makes all the fabrics used in her designs.

 Sarah creates individual, bespoke. wearable art head pieces and accessories.
 She is a self taught Milliner who does not follow traditional millinery methods.
-The label itself focuses on sustainability and it is very important to Sarah that she emphasises she handmakes and sculpts each design herself.
+The label itself focuses on sustainability and it is very important to Sarah that it is recognised that she handmakes and sculpts each design herself.

 She has a wide creative background and was trained classically in Visual Art Practice & Sculpture Design in I.A.D.T Dun Laoghaire, Dublin.
 Since finishing formal education she honed her design skills bringing together her love of textile design and sculpture to create beautiful bespoke millinery pieces.